OpenBMP/OpenBMP.github.io/contributing/dev_image.md

 ---
-title: Developer
+title: Developer Image
-excerpt: Developer Information
+excerpt: Developer Image
 nav_order: 7
 nav_exclude: false
 search_exclude: false
 ---
-# OpenBMP Development
+# OpenBMP Developer Image

 OpenBMP is developed using a few programming languages with various dependencies.
 In effort to ease developers from having to build and install these dependencies,